aurorascharff/redwoodsdk-demo/STEPS.md

 ## Conclusion

 - While they send reactions: We built this all on web standard request response, with complete control of the document.
 We have a simple SSR form action todo app, no client side js.
 But we have fancy todos and passkey auth.
 We can use our all the newest React features in a way that feels intentional, with server components as the base.
 Server functions and other React 19 hooks like useActionState, Action and useOptimistic complete the interactive picture.
 We can even use viewtrans with redwoods client side nav!
 And finally, we can just like that initialize a realtime route and stream RSCs using websockets.
 Everything in the same app!
 Standard typescript, standard react, standard request response.
+Taking React and TS and CLoudflare, binding together as something that feels cohesive, but based on web standards.